Pankaj Dheer: Career

-In 1988, Dheer played the role of Karna in B. R. Chopra's epic television series Mahabharat.
-He was popularised after playing Karna.
+The role of Karna was the highlight of Dheer's career and made him a household name in India.
 His pictures were used in textbooks as reference to Karna and his statues are worshipped as Karna in temples in Karnal and Bastar.
+He became a much sought-after actor for both television and movies after his success in Mahabharat.

-He appeared at the lead in debut episode Dastak, TV series, Zee Horror Show (1993), along with Archana Puran Singh.
+He appeared as the lead in debut episode Dastak of horror anthology TV series Zee Horror Show (1993), along with Archana Puran Singh.
 He also played the lead as a defence lawyer in the TV Series Kanoon, a series based on court-room dramas.
+He appeared as Hussain in the 1993 action film Pardesi.
+He starred as the lead character of King Shivdutt in fantasy TV series Chandrakanta in 1994.